Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Probabilistic Efficiency

 \section{Probabilistic Efficiency}

-Section \ref{sec:prelim numerics} shows that IS estimators that miss some dominating points could perform competitively compared to estimators that consider all of them and thus achieve asymptotic efficiency.
+Section \ref{sec:prelim numerics} shows that IS estimators that miss some dominating points could perform competitively compared to estimators that consider all of them, thus suggesting a gap between the notion of asymptotic efficiency and empirical performances.
 In light of this, we propose the concept of \emph{probabilistic efficiency} as a relaxation of asymptotic efficiency.
 The key of probabilistic efficiency is to consider the high-probability relative discrepancy of the estimator from the ground truth directly, instead of using the relative error or equivalently the estimation variance.
 The latter, as can be seen in the arguments in Section \ref{sec:background}, provides a sufficient, but not necessary, condition on the required sample size.
-In other words, there is an intrinsic looseness brought by the Markov or Chebyshev inequality that converts relative error into the required sample size.
+In particular, there is an intrinsic looseness brought by the Markov or Chebyshev inequality \eqref{Chebyshev} that converts relative error into the required sample size.

-To proceed, we first define the following: \begin{definition}[Minimal relative discrepancy] For any estimator $\hp$ of $p$ and any $\varepsilon>0$, the \emph{minimal relative discrepancy} of $\hp$ is given by \end{definition} The minimal relative discrepancy $\delta_{\varepsilon}(\hp,p)$ measures the relative accuracy of the estimator $\hp$, in that it gives the smallest relative discrepancy of $\hp$ from $p$ that can be achieved with probability $1-\varepsilon$.
+To proceed, we first define the following: \begin{definition}[Minimal relative discrepancy] For any estimator $\hp$ of $p$ and any $\varepsilon>0$, the \emph{minimal relative discrepancy} of $\hp$, at tolerance level $\varepsilon$, is given by \end{definition} The minimal relative discrepancy $\delta_{\varepsilon}(\hp,p)$ measures the relative accuracy of the estimator $\hp$, in that it gives the smallest relative discrepancy of $\hp$ from $p$ that can be achieved with probability $1-\varepsilon$.
 Thus the smaller is $\delta_{\varepsilon}(\hp,p)$, the more accurate is $\hp$.
+Note that in \eqref{eqn:delta}, the probability $\tilde P$ is the one generating the estimator $\hat p$.